APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Background

 \subsection{Pre-trained Model}

-Recently, Pre-trained language models (e.g., BERT) have significantly improved performance across a wide range of natural language processing (NLP) tasks, such as machine translation and text classification \cite{devlin2018bert,brown2020gpt,raffel2019t5}.
+Recently, Pre-trained models (e.g., BERT) have significantly improved performance across a wide range of natural language processing (NLP) tasks, such as machine translation and text classification \cite{devlin2018bert,brown2020gpt,raffel2019t5}.
 Typically, the models are pre-trained to derive generic language representations by self-supervised training on large-scale unlabeled data and then are transferred to benefit multiple downstream tasks by fine-tuning on limited data annotation.

 Existing pre-trained models usually adopt the encoder-decoder architectures, where an encoder encodes an input sequence as a fixed-length vector representation, and a decoder generates an output sequence based on the input representation.
 Encoder-only models (e.g., BERT \cite{devlin2018bert}) usually pre-train a bidirectional transformer in which each token can attend to each other.
 Encoder-only models are good at understanding tasks (e.g., code search), but their bidirectionality nature requires an additional decoder for generation tasks, where this decoder initializes from scratch and cannot benefit from the pre-training tasks.
 Decoder-only models (e.g., GPT \cite{brown2020gpt}) are pre-trained using unidirectional language modeling that only allows tokens to attend to the previous tokens and itself to predict the next token.
 Decoder-only models are good at auto-regressive tasks like code completion, but the unidirectional framework is sub-optimal for understanding tasks.
 Encoder-decoder models (e.g., T5 \cite{raffel2019t5}) often make use of denoising pre-training objectives that corrupt the source input and require the decoder to recover them.
 Compared to encoder-only and decoder-only models that favor understanding and auto-regressive tasks, encoder-decoder models can support generation tasks like code summarization.
-In this work, we treat the patch correctness assessment as a binary classification task and we consider encoder-only models to get embeddings of code snippets according to existing work \cite{guo2022unixcoder}.
+In this work, we treat the patch correctness assessment as a binary classification task, and we consider encoder-only models to get embeddings of code snippets according to existing work \cite{guo2022unixcoder}.
+Our focus is to investigate the potential of transferring the rich general knowledge acquired during the pre-training phase to the downstream task (i.e., reasoning about patch correctness) via fine-tuning.